wp-plugins/wp-easycart/trunk/readme.txt

 * __Popular Payment Gateways__ - Accept PayPal standard, pro, authorize.net, FirstData, and many others.
 * __Internationalization__ - Set language, currency configurations, VAT, and payment gateways for seven continent coverage.
+* __Advanced Product Setup__ - Access Unlimited option sets, tiered pricing, B2B pricing, downloadable goods, featured products and more!
-* __Live Shipping__ - UPS, FedEx, and USPS all pre-integrated!
+* __Live Shipping__ - UPS, FedEx, USPS, Australian Post, and Shipping Zones all pre-integrated!
 * __Coupons and Promotions__ - Setup and run your marketing strategies with built in tools.
-* __Administrative Software__ -Run desktop PC and Mac software, or use our iPad and Android device software.
+* __Administrative Software__ -Run desktop PC and Mac software, or use our WordPress Plugin, iPad and Android device software.
 * __Google Analytics__ - Integrated eCommerce conversion tracking of orders, for unbelievable analytics data.
 * __Social Sharing__ - Every product is set to have social sharing icons.